Theoretical and numerical analysis of a heat pump model utilizing Dufour effect: Model

-Consider a gas mixture of the two components $A$ and $B$, and assume that the molecular weight of the component $A$ is lower than that of $B$, so that $m_A < m_B$.
-To separate the mixed components into $A$ and $B$ by an electric field, electric charges $q_A$ and $q_B$ are given to the molecules of $A$ and $B$, respectively, and we assume $q_A = -q$ and $q_B=q \,(q>0)$ for simplicity.
-Though the molecules have electric charge, Coulomb interaction between them is ignored throughout the paper.
+Consider a gas mixture of the two components $A$ and $B$, and assume that the molecular mass of the component $A$ is lower than that of $B$, so that $m_A < m_B$.
+To separate the mixed components into $A$ and $B$ by an electric field, electric charges $q_A$ and $q_B$ are given to each molecule of $A$ and $B$, respectively, and we assume $q_A = -q$ and $q_B=q \,(q>0)$ for simplicity.
+Though the molecules have electric charge, Coulomb interaction between them is ignored throughout the paper \footnote{We note that our purpose in this paper is to suggest the possibility of the heat pump utilizing the Dufour effect.
+Though we use the electric field and charged particles to separate the components clearly, we consider that this method can be replaced with another such method as using gravity to realize this heat pump.
+This is discussed as a remaining problem in the last paragraph of Section~\ref{sec:summary}.}.
 The particle numbers of the components in the system are $N_A$ and $N_B$, and other properties of the components $A$ and $B$ such as the particle interaction or the shape of the molecules are assumed to be identical.